Skip to main content

 Functional Phase (6 weeks and beyond):

-Once you’re ready, integrating sport-specific drills and activities will help you safely return to your normal routine.
+Once you’re ready, integrating functional exercises will help you safely return to your normal routine.
 Tailoring your rehabilitation to the demands of your sport can significantly impact how quickly you recover.
 Our tailored regenerative medicine solutions at RegenCore can provide the additional support you need during this pivotal phase.
-Remember to keep an eye on any pain or instability, adjusting your rehabilitation program as necessary to ensure you’re on the path to optimal recovery.
+Remember to keep an eye on any pain or instability, adjusting your rehabilitation plan as necessary to ensure you’re on the path to optimal recovery.

 Ongoing Maintenance:

 After you’ve completed your rehabilitation program, it’s important to establish a consistent exercise routine.
 This will help fortify your ankle and reduce the risk of re-injury.
 Many of our patients share that maintaining an active routine post-rehabilitation is key to their long-term success.
-By utilizing RegenCore’s regenerative therapies, you can further enhance your long-term recovery and joint health.
+By utilizing RegenCore’s ongoing support, you can further enhance your long-term recovery and joint health.

-By following these rehabilitation strategies and considering the benefits of RegenCore’s personalized regenerative therapies, you can significantly improve your recovery journey from a chronic deltoid ligament injury and lower the chances of re-injury.
-Ultimately, this will enhance your overall athletic performance and help you feel like yourself again.
+By following these rehabilitation strategies and considering the benefits of RegenCore’s treatments, you can significantly improve your recovery journey from a chronic deltoid ligament injury and lower the chances of re-injury.
+Ultimately, this will restore your function and help you feel like yourself again.

 Conclusion